 On this page

-To apply the student must be:
+To apply for this scholarship you must be:

 - enrolled in a government school